Has Mexico Ever Won A Gold Medal In The Olympics

 Expert advice: Offer athletes access to registered dietitians, sports psychologists, and medical professionals.
 Provide financial assistance to help athletes cover training and living expenses.

-4. Foster a Culture of Excellence: Creating a culture of excellence can inspire athletes to strive for greatness.
-This involves setting high standards, celebrating success, and providing opportunities for athletes to learn from the best in the world.
+4. encourage a Culture of Excellence: Creating a culture of excellence can inspire athletes to strive for greatness.
+This involves setting high standards, celebrating success, and providing opportunities for athletes to learn from the best in the world But it adds up..

 Expert advice: Invite successful athletes to mentor young athletes and share their experiences.
 Organize training camps and competitions with international athletes to provide exposure to different training methods and competition styles.